 Sisters’ Camelot runs on donations, we believe in the abundance of a gifting economy and give all our food freely to those who need it.
 Traditional food shelves can be intrusive, asking for personal information and limiting the amount of food people can have.
 At Sisters’ Camelot, we give away food to without asking for personal information and our only request is to only take what you will use.
 We believe that waste is unnecessary, that it can be turned into a resource.
 That is why we are tapping into a waste stream and turning it into a resource for people, it is also why we compost all the food that is not taken or feed it to our chickens.
 We recycle all the cardboard boxes, plastic containers, and pallets that the food comes in and work consciously to minimize waste.

 Who gets the food?

-At Sisters Camelot, we believe in random acts of kindness and have found that this model minimizes dependence on our service.
-Although, we would love to give to as many people as possible, it is a limited resource, and therefore we need to move the bus around to different neighborhoods to more equally distribute the food.
-We have pinpointed neighborhoods that are food deserts, or places where there isn’t access to healthy whole foods and brought the bus to these areas.
-Luckily, these areas are shifting and so the mobility of the bus can shift with them.
+At Sisters’ Camelot, we believe in random acts of kindness and have found that this model minimizes dependence on our service.
+Although, we would love to give to as many people as possible, it is a limited resource, and therefore we need to move our food share to different locations to more equally distribute the food.
+We have to organize the food being shared at these locations while remaining safe from COVID-19.
 We are currently working on establish greater community partnerships with neighborhoods in food deserts, so that we can efficiently distribute food to those who will use it.
 In this way, we can practice both intentional gifting and also random acts of kindness.